nonefornothing/SenderAllPE/readMe.md

 - Consume data from broker kafka
 - Send consumed data from kafka to specific destination using rest API .
 - If data failed to sent , then data will send to kafka to retry Topic.
 Data in retry Topic will be sent again if PE ask for it.
 To send data , use stream-failed-pe application to do that.
 This application not cover that purpose.
 - In almost all PE side, data can be saved to database , if and only if value date in data same as date of sending data.
-If mandiri give invalid data [data by date 2000] and PE just response it same as valid data then mandiri cannot track data that sent to PE.
-In that case, If data success to sent but receive response as invalid data [response code 4XX] , then data will write to file as invalid-data.
+If mandiri give outdated data [data by date 2000] and PE just response it same as valid data then mandiri cannot track data that sent to PE.
+In that case, If data success to sent but PE must respond as invalid data [response code 4XX] , then data will write to file as invalid-data.
-- Any activity to application done, it will record in log files
+- Any activity to application, it will record in log files
 - Monitoring data in C3 using MonitoringProducerInterceptor & MonitoringConsumerInterceptor
 - Support Consumer Offset Translation to support FailOver scenario using ConsumerTimestampsInterceptor